hackerspace-ntnu/ideas/README.md

 # ideas
-Post ideas for Hackerspace as issues here
+* Anyone can post ideas for Hackerspace as issues here
+* Use tags to categorize ideas
+* @mention people to get them involved in the discussion
+* Close the issue when starting to implement the idea, and link to where the project can be found